cuplv/droidel/README.md

 Troubleshooting
 ---------------
 Problem: Droidel fails with "Couldn't compile stub file" or "Couldn't compile harness" message.
 Solution: Make sure that you are using the appropriate version of the Android JAR for your target application.
 Check the android:minSdkVersion and/or android:targetSdkVersion in AndroidManifest.xml to see what version of the framework is expected.
+Also, make sure that you have followed the instructions in the "Setting up an Android framework JAR" section.
 If all else fails, try manually fixing the compiler errors and re-compiling the stubs and/or harness.

 Problem: Droidel fails with "com.ibm.wala.shrikeCT.InvalidClassFileException" error message.
 Solution: Droidel uses WALA and Shrike, which cannot currently parse bytecodes produced by the Java 8 compiler.
 Try switching your default Java version to Java 7 or earlier.